-Tip: For more about issues relating to installing Office, see Troubleshoot installing Office 2016 and Office 2013.
+Tip: For more about issues relating to installing Office, see Troubleshoot installing Office.

-If you don’t have the product or license you need, contact your Office 365 admin or IT staff for help in getting that license or finding an alternative.
+If you don’t have the product or license you need, contact your Microsoft 365 admin or IT staff for help in getting that license or finding an alternative.

 Or, if you are the admin, you can add the license yourself.
 See Buy licenses for your Office 365 for business subscription and Assign licenses to users in Office 365 for business.

-In some cases, an admin may need to add an Office 365 plan or switch you to an Office 365 plan that includes the services you need.
-See Switch to a different Office 365 plan or subscription.
+In some cases, an admin may need to add an Microsoft 365 plan or switch you to an Microsoft 365 plan that includes the services you need.
+See Switch to a different Office 365 for business plan.

 Learn more about the different Office 365 for business plans available to your organization.